evancz/guide.elm-lang.org/book/install.md

 After installing through any of those routes, you will have the `elm` binary available in your terminal!

+> **Troubleshooting:**
+>
+> 1. If you are having trouble, just skip this for now!
+You can try out a bunch of sections of this book with the [the online editor](https://elm-lang.org/try), and you can always come back to this later!
-> **Troubleshooting:** The fastest way to learn *anything* is to talk with other people in the Elm community.
+> 2. The fastest way to learn *anything* is to talk with other people in the Elm community.
 We are friendly and happy to help!
-So if you get stuck during installation or encounter something weird, visit [the Elm Slack](http://elmlang.herokuapp.com/) and ask about it.
-In fact, if you run into something confusing at any point while learning or using Elm, come ask us about it.
-You can save yourself hours.
-Just do it!
+Try visiting [the Elm Slack](https://elmlang.herokuapp.com/) and asking about your problem.
+In fact, if you run into something confusing at any point, come ask about it as well!

 ## Terminal Tools